alphagov/govuk-prototype-kit-docs/docs/v13/documentation/publishing.md

 title: Publish your prototype online
 ---

-We usually run the Prototype Kit on our own devices using localhost.
-If we want to share the prototype with others, we need to publish it online.
+You'll usually run the Prototype Kit on your own device using localhost.
+To share the prototype with others, you need to publish it online.

 Publishing your prototype online means you can:
  - share it with colleagues for collaboration